This section is covered in more detail in I1.

 7 He is stretching out the north over the empty place, Hanging the earth upon nothing (Job 26).

-So we have a circle of the earth hung upon nothing.
-Pretty good seeing as the earth was believed flat for 2,000 years after Isaiah and gravity was discovered 3,000 years after Job.
+So we have a circle of the earth hung upon nothing in an expanding universe.
+Pretty good seeing as the earth was believed flat for 2,000 years after Isaiah and gravity was discovered 3,000 years after Job and Edward Hubble only discovered that the universe was expanding in 1929.

-One can also deduce his existence, or at least the existence of non human intelligence, from the prophecies and fulfillments in the bible.
+One can also deduce his existence, or at least the existence of non human intelligence, from the prophecies and fulfilments in the bible.
 For example:

 [a] Daniel 8 prophesied the rise of the Greek world power through Alexander the Great (see Daniel 8)